Minus0149/Node-app-with-docker/README.md

 `docker-compose -f docker-compose -f docker-compose.prod.yml down` to stop the production Docker container.

+Note :
-Note : add -v flag while deleting an container to remove all the volumes made by the containers
+Add -v flag while deleting an container to remove all the volumes made by the containers.
+Add --build flag while creating a container with changes made in dockerfile.